SoftwareONE-SAP/meteor-reactable/README.md

 }
 ```

 `props.children` contains the value after it has been transformed.
+You also have access to `props.rowNumber` and `props.colNumber` (both starting at 0).
 To get the original value or any of the other row data, you can access it from the object `props.row`. `props.classes` will only be populated if you have set something for `field.classes`.
 Note, the root DOM element that you return from this React class **must** be a `<td/>`

 #### 7. `field.tdInner` [ `React class` ]